libertyernie/CrosspostSharp/README.md

 ---------------

 Use the Tools menu to add and remove accounts.
 Multiple accounts per site are supported on all sites except DeviantArt / Sta.sh.
+On Tumblr, Pinterest, and Furry Network, CrosspostSharp lets you use read from and post to multiple blogs/boards/characters using a single account.

 * DeviantArt / Sta.sh
 * Flickr
 * FurAffinity (read-only)
 * Furry Network
 * Inkbunny
+* Pinterest (added in CrosspostSharp 3.2)
 * Pixiv (read-only)
 * Tumblr
 * Twitter